 Some European countries like Germany do not use a note named B and call it H instead.
 This is due to the notion that hundreds of years ago the flat symbol (b) may have look to similar to B. Especially in early printing.
 H was substituted as a consequence.

 ScalePlay supports 2 forms of writing chord symbols.
 The American way, i.e. C Maj and the so-called European way, i.e. C∆7.

 This stepper button allows to change the MIDI channel on which ScalePlay broadcasts.
 The default is 0 (it may appear as channel 1 in some apps).

 Finally we come to the song settings.
 This is the first thing to take a look at when creating a new song.
-Here we have 5 groupings, General, playback, sound, phrase and step.
+Here we have 5 groupings, general, instrument, playback, phrase and step.
 The phrase and step categories of course relate to our phrase and step matrices and are quite important